ortus-docs/commandbox-docs/usage/parameters/expressions.md

 ## Express Yourself

-This unlocks a new world of CLI potential when combined with other abilities like native OS binary execution and CFML functions from the CLI.
+This unlocks a new world of scripting potential when combined with other abilities like native OS binary execution and CFML functions from the CLI.